ulikoehler/BioinformatikApp/README.md

 ### Licence

-feel free to copy, modify and publish ;)
+feel free to copy, modify and contribute ;)